lankydan/spring-webflux-and-corda/spring-webflux-and-corda-wordpress.md

 The <code>MessageClient</code> wraps and uses a <code>WebClient</code> to send requests to the address specified in the <code>WebClient</code>'s builder.
 There is some extra configuration going on in this class around deserialisation, but I want to brush over that for now as there is a section further down covering that topic.

-As before [Doing stuff with Spring WebFlux](https://lankydanblog.com/2018/03/15/doing-stuff-with-spring-webflux/) provides in-depth explanations into the WebFlux specific methods.
+As before <a href="https://lankydanblog.com/2018/03/15/doing-stuff-with-spring-webflux/" target="_blank" rel="noopener">Doing stuff with Spring WebFlux</a> provides in-depth explanations into the WebFlux specific methods.

 So let's look at each request individually, first up the <code>POST</code> request to the <code>/messages</code> endpoint: